 Why You Should Trust Us

-Bix Firer is a professional outdoor educator who has worked instructing rock climbing, backpacking, and facilitating outdoor experiences for over a decade.
-Bix directs a college outdoor program, training aspiring outdoor professionals and leading them, from the classroom, to the climbing wall, to the backcountry.
-Consequently, Bix needs clothes that can transition from professional to outdoors.
+Bix Firer, the lead tester and author of this review, is a professional outdoor educator who has worked instructing rock climbing, backpacking, and facilitating outdoor experiences for over a decade.
+He directs an outdoor college program, training aspiring outdoor professionals, and leading them from the classroom to the climbing wall to the backcountry.
+Because of these adventures, Bix needs clothes that can transition from professional to outdoors.

 Analysis and Test Results

-We believe that jeans can best be assessed based on five key metrics: comfort, durability, range of motion, components, and sizing.
+We've chosen to assess each pair based on five key metrics: comfort, durability, range of motion, components, and sizing.
 Thus, we developed metrics and scoring associated with each of these critical metrics to objectively compare the nine pairs we tested.
-These metrics and their comparison give you, the consumer, the information you need to best meet your needs and budget.
+These metrics and their comparison help give you, the consumer, the information you need to best meet your needs and budget.

 We believe jeans are meant to be worn all day and for various occasions.
-To test comfort, we considered the weight of the fabric; we also took into account its stretch, how stiff it was, and how each pair felt while sitting and moving.
+To test comfort, we considered the fabric's weight, stretch, how stiff it was, and how each pair felt while sitting and moving.
 We noted pinch spots and hot spots during motion and compared them to each other.

-The Amazon Brand - Amazon Essentials Slim-Fit Stretch was easily the most comfortable option right out of the package.
+Out of the package, the Amazon Essentials Slim-Fit Stretch was easily the most comfortable option.
 These pants felt soft and already broken in.
 There was no chafing or pinch points during our range of motion testing or while sitting for extended periods.
-The loose waisted cut made it easy to forget we were even wearing them.
-The Levi's 511 Slim were the runner up, asthe stretch fabric and quality materials were comfortable against the skin and easy to move in.
+The loose-waisted cut made it easy to forget we were even wearing them.
+The Levi's 511 Slim was the runner-up, as the stretch fabric and quality materials were comfortable against the skin and easy to move in.
 The Wrangler Authentics Classic 5-Pocket Regular Fit Flex had excellent fabric and a loose fit, and the pre-worn feel made them very comfortable.

-Jeans balance durability by increasing the stiffness and thickness of their fabric, and by balancing stretch.
+Jeans balance durability by increasing the stiffness and thickness of their fabric and by balancing stretch.
 We tested durability through everyday wear and abrasion tests.
 Each pair was abraded 100 times on the inner seam and on the knee to see how well they stood up to wear and tear.
-After our testing concluded, it was clear that the Dickies Relaxed Fit Straight-Leg Duck Carpenter were the highest performer.
+After our testing concluded, it was clear that the Dickies Relaxed Fit Straight-Leg Carpenter Duck was the highest performer.
 In both wear for work and during our abrasion testing, the Dickies showed very little sign of wear and tear.

 The Levi's 505 Regular Fit was the second-best in this category, standing up to our testing the best of any non-duck fabrics.
 The fabric showed little wear from abrasion testing, and the color stood up, with no obvious wear when doing work in the garden.
 The Carhartt Relaxed Fit Tapered Leg, Rustler Classic Regular 5 Pocket, and Wrangler Cowboy Cut Original Fit all tied in the durability metrics.
-These pants all showed a little wear, but not much, after 100 passes with sandpaper on the hem and knee.
+These pants all showed little wear after 100 passes with sandpaper on the hem and knee.

 Range of Motion

 A decent range of motion is essential at work and for play.
 We tested their range of motion by doing a series of squats, lunges, and bends, noting any discomfort, pinching, or chafing.
 We then sat in each pair for two hours and wore them while working.
 The Levi's 511 Slim were the top performer in range of motion.
-The 511 jeans were so comfortable and allowed for an exceptional range of motion; in fact, our tester wore them rock climbing, and noted no restriction in motion.
+The 511 jeans were super comfortable with a fantastic range of motion; in fact, our tester wore them rock climbing and noted no restriction in motion.

-The Amazon Essentials Slim Fit Stretch performed well in our range of motion testing, but due to their tighter slim cut, were more restrictive.
-For a more classic jean cut, the Wrangler Authentics Classic 5-Pocket Regular Fit Flex had excellent range of motion and tied with Dickies Relaxed Fit Straight-Leg Duck Carpenter, the only non-stretch jean to be a top scorer in range of motion tests.
+The Amazon Essentials Slim-Fit Stretch performed well in our range of motion testing, but were more restrictive due to their tighter slim cut.
+For a more classic jean cut, the Wrangler Authentics Classic 5-Pocket Regular Fit Flex had excellent range of motion and tied with Dickies Relaxed Fit Straight-Leg Carpenter Duck — the only non-stretch jean to be a top scorer in range of motion tests.

 A great variety in the quality of the components existed across the men's jeans we tested.
 We test zipper quality on each pair by rapidly using the zipper 100 times.
-We also tested belt loop quality by stressing the belt loops, tugging 100 times or until failure.
-The testers examined the stitching upon delivery, to determine if there was fraying or loose stitching.
-The Levis 505 Regular Fit had the best component parts; the YKK zipper worked flawlessly, the belt loops did not tear, and all stitching was high quality.
+We also tested belt loop quality by stressing the belt loops, tugging 100 times (or until failure).
+Upon delivery, the testers examined the stitching to determine if there was fraying or loose stitching.
+The Levi's 505 Regular Fit had the best component parts; the YKK zipper worked flawlessly, the belt loops did not tear, and all stitching was high quality.

-The runner up was Levi's 511 Slim, which showed excellent stitching, no wear on the belt loops, but did come with a slightly less robust Levi's brand zipper.
-Tied for runner up was the Carhartt Men's Relaxed Fit Tapered Leg.
+The runner-up was Levi's 511 Slim, which showed excellent stitching and no wear on the belt loops, but came with a slightly less robust Levi's brand zipper.
+Tied for runner-up was the Carhartt Relaxed Fit Tapered Leg.

 Jeans are the do-everything pant.
 They can take us from the worksite to the office and from home projects to a casual hike.
 The variety of styles, cuts, and fabrics available means that the consumer is faced with many choices.
 Our comprehensive testing for comfort, durability, range of motion, components, and sizing provide you with the information to know which pair will fit your use and budget.